 Microsoft Teams via Power Automate Workflows

 Microsoft retired Office 365 Connector webhooks.
-Re-create your Teams notification channel with a Workflows webhook.
+Re-create your Teams notification channel with a Workflows webhook, and see how the Acknowledge/Resolve/Silence buttons work.

 If your Teams channel used one of those URLs, it has stopped delivering alerts.
 HowlOps marks such channels as Needs migration and will not attempt delivery to a dead endpoint.
 Follow the steps below to restore notifications.